 Imaging studies from the Mount Sinai Image Research Warehouse (IRW) have been linked to patients’ Epic electronic health records in MSDW.
 The next step, currently in progress, is to link the imaging study data into the OMOP data repository.
 Additionally, the interface from the PowerPath pathology software system to MSDW has been built to extract data daily.
 This integration enables linking a patient’s Epic EHR data to their de-identified pathology slides in Data Ark.
 However, like the IRW imaging study data, the next step of integrating these PowerPath data into OMOP is currently underway.

 The MSDW supports the research community by providing de-identified and identified data access for IRB approved studies; identifying cohorts and providing daily/weekly/monthly reports for these study population; providing upcoming appointment details for potential study recruits to aid in study enrollment; providing customized data marts for complex multi-dimensional studies.
 Researchers planning new studies or grant applications can search the MSDW to identify eligible cohorts by using one of several de-identified self-service query tools: Leaf, ATLAS, or TriNetX.
+In addition, the Data2Evidence (D2E) cohort query tool is in development, for use with the Artificial Intelligence-Ready Mount Sinai (AIR·MS) platform, a cloud-based, multi-modal health data platform that integrates patient data generated from different clinical departments across Health Systems, and MSDW.
 MSDW is situated on the Minerva High-Performance Computing (HPC) cluster, rather than on its own hardware, to lower operating costs and to facilitate links to other research data sets (imaging, genomics, pathology, etc.) already housed on Minerva.
 Minerva has over 2,000 applications available to enable multi-scale studies and data science.

-The SCD team monitors, collects and analyzes operational metrics for continuous quality improvement of the informatics ecosystem.
-SCD have developed tools that automatically collect system and user-related metrics for the MSDW, TriNetX, REDCap and other essential IT services.
+The SCD team monitors, collects, and analyzes operational metrics for continuous quality improvement of the informatics ecosystem.
+SCD has developed tools that automatically collect system and user-related metrics for Minerva/High Performance Computing, Data Ark, MSDW, and Artificial Intelligence-Ready Mount Sinai (AIR·MS).
 Relevant metrics include system uptime, number of users supported, number of self-service queries, databases, data marts and custom queries and the number of known data quality issues.
 Initial scientific impact metrics include the number and type of collaborations and support, the number of training sessions and students attending, the number of shared data sets and publications and grants that SCD assists with.
 Operational metrics are reviewed monthly, to determine if any processes can be improved to better researcher and clinician productivity.
-Activities and contributions to the Clinical and Translational Science Awards (CTSA) community are tracked through the sharing and adopting of best practices.
+Activities and contributions to the Clinical and Translational Science Awards (CTSA) community are tracked through the sharing and adoption of best practices.

-The MSDW team are committed to partnering with researchers and clinicians at both local and national levels.
+The MSDW team is committed to partnering with researchers and clinicians at both local and national levels.
 The MSDW team also contributes data to the INSIGHT Clinical Research Network (INSIGHT CRN) including participating in monthly meetings, as part of PCORNet.
-In addition, the team have deployed TriNetX, a web-based cohort query tool to access the MSDW for research purposes.
 The MSDW team is largely composed of multiple data analysts/specialists, with three physician informaticists providing a bridge to researchers and clinicians.

 SCD remains up to date on the implementation of NIH’s Strategic Plan for Data Science (and the NIH Data Commons), which may include opportunities to link MSDW data into a broader FAIR-compatible ecosystem with other National Center for Advancing Translational Science (NCATS) and NIH datasets.